smokenetwork/webapp/src/app/help/en/welcome.md

 <a class="anchor" name="Digital_Currencies"></a>
 ### Digital Currencies

-SMOKE, Smoke Power and Smoke Dollars are the three forms of digital currency used by the Smoke Blockchain.
+SMOKE, Smoke Power are the three forms of digital currency used by the Smoke Blockchain.

 More information on the three types of tokens can be found in the [Smoke FAQ](https://smoke.io/faq.html).